metallb/metallb/website/content/concepts/_index.md

 After MetalLB has assigned an external IP address to a service, it needs to make the network beyond the cluster aware that the IP "lives" in the cluster.
-MetalLB uses standard networking protocols to achieve
-this: ARP, NDP, or BGP.
+MetalLB uses standard networking or routing protocols to achieve this, depending on which mode is used: ARP, NDP, or BGP.

 ### Layer 2 mode (ARP/NDP)